Lenon (footballer, born 1990)

-Lenon Fernandes Ribeiro, or simply Lenon (born May 2, 1990, in São Paulo), is a Brazilian defensive midfielder, who also plays as a right back.
-He currently plays for Botafogo-PB.
+Lenon Fernandes Ribeiro, or simply Lenon (born May 2, 1990), is a Brazilian footballer who also plays as a defensive midfielder or right-back for Botafogo-PB.

 Career

-Flamengo

-Lenon was promoted to Flamengo's professional squad in 2009 during the Rio de Janeiro State League and debuted in a Fla-Flu derby on April 5.
+Lenon was born in São Paulo.
+He was promoted to Flamengo's professional squad in 2009 during the Rio de Janeiro State League and debuted in a Fla-Flu derby on April 5.
 With coach Andrade he received more chances to play with 10 appearances in 2009 Brazilian Série A and one in the Copa do Brasil.